KhronosGroup/KTX-Software/external/bc7enc_rdo/README.md

 > to use BC1 now.
 BC3 still has an advantage vs. BC7, because it very strongly
 > separates how RGB is encoded from the alpha channel, in a predictable way.

+## Compilation Notes

+**Makes sure to compile with `-fno-strict-aliasing`** since the original bc7enc_rdo repo was mainly developed and tested on MSVC (which doesn't do excessive optimizations including strict aliasing).

+There are pointer conversions all over the place and if strict aliasing is enabled, these conversions are most likely UB (see strict aliasing rule or type punning).

+This can be re-written a way that complies with strict aliasing but a lot of `memcpy`s have to be added which will result in the code being significantly less readable (also questionable if there is any benefit to this whatsoever).

 ## TODOs

 There are some features that I'd like to add (from most important to least):